What do these acronyms mean?

 FEA Finite Element Analysis - stress, thermal, or

-dynamic analysis of a part or assembly of parts
+dynamic analysis of a part, assembly of parts, or entire product

 CFD - Computational Fluid Dynamics - computing velocities,

-pressures, and flow rates in or around a part or assembly of parts
+pressures, and flow rates in or around a part, assembly of parts, or entire

 PDM - Product Data Management